charliejllewellyn/aws-security-workshop/detection/README.md

 <details>
 <summary><strong>Setup AWS GuardDuty (expand for details)</strong></summary>

-1. In the AWS Console open the Guard Duty Service
+1. In the AWS Console open the GuardDuty Service

 1. Select **Get Started** and then **Enable GuardDuty**.
     ![sg change](https://github.com/charliejllewellyn/aws-security-workshop/blob/master/images/detection/GuardDuty.png)

-1. We are now going to create a fake Threat List for GuardDuty so we can force our hosts to generate events.
+1. We are now going to create a fake threat list for GuardDuty so we can force our hosts to generate events.
 To do this we need to change the permissions on the threat list we uploaded previously.

 ```
 aws s3api put-object-acl --bucket YOUR_BUCKET_NAME --key securityThreatList.txt --acl public-read